+On July 14, 2015, the Parent Company incorporated Xeleb Inc., a mobile games company domiciled in the Philippines.
 On September 11, 2019, the board of directors of the Parent Company approved the dissolution of Xeleb.

-As at June 30, 2023, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.
+As at September 30, 2023, Xeleb has yet to apply for the approval of government regulatory agencies for its dissolution.